lucapette/website/content/writing/a-review-of-crafting-rails-applications.markdown

 ---
 categories:
-- reading
+  - books
 date: "2011-10-07T00:00:00Z"
+description:
-description: A review of Crafting Rails Applications by José Valim.
+  A review of Crafting Rails Applications by José Valim.
 Published by The Pragmatic Programmer in March 2011
+keywords:
-keywords: a review of Crafting Rails Applications, ruby, book review, rails, enginex, José Valim
+  a review of Crafting Rails Applications, ruby, book review, rails, enginex, José Valim
 title: A review of Crafting Rails Applications
 ---

 As usual, my considerations grouped by chapter:

 ### Creating our own renderer